 When it comes to feeding time there are large food courts in both the East and West Hall serving Asian and Western cuisine.
 The East Hall, in particular, can get rather busy so if you are looking for somewhere to sit down head to Pizza Express (just opposite the food court), Cafe Deco (a few shops down from Pizza Express) or head for the few hidden seats by the window behind Starbucks on the Central Concourse.
 There is also a Pacific Coffee Company on the Central Concourse if you are in need of a coffee fix.

-There is free and fast wifi all over Hong Kong airport (good enough for me to broadcast my transit live on Periscope!).
+There is free and fast wifi all over Hong Kong Airport.

 There are a number of fun exhibitions dotted around HKIA.
 During my visit there was a “Childhood Memories” exhibition near Gate 31, which had a really interesting collection of retro toys from Hong Kong, and a selection of Bruce Lee memorabilia near Gate 62.